Memphis Minnie: Career

-In 1910, at the age of 13, she ran away from home to live on Beale Street, in Memphis.
-She played on street corners for most of her teenage years, occasionally returning to her family's farm when she ran out of money.
+In 1910, at the age of 13, she ran away from home to live on Beale Street in Memphis.
+She played on street corners for most of her teenaged years, occasionally returning to her family's farm when she ran out of money.
 Her sidewalk performances led to a tour of the South with the Ringling Brothers Circus from 1916 to 1920.
+Minnie's early musical development reflected the broader Southern country blues, highlighting the tradition with which she had grown up.
+As David Evan notes in Big Road Blues, performers from the Mississippi Delta and other regions combined a mixture of dance rhythms, melodic phrasing, and storytelling of Black rural culture, all of which are elements that are audible in Minnie's early guitar and vocal work.
+By adapting and reshaping this style, she became one of the performers who helped define the emerging country blues for later generations.
 She then went back to Beale Street, with its thriving blues scene, and made her living by playing guitar and singing, supplementing her income with prostitution.

 She began performing with Kansas Joe McCoy, her second husband, in 1929.
 They were discovered by a talent scout for Columbia Records, in front of a barber shop, where they were playing for dimes.
 She and McCoy went to record in New York City and were given the names Kansas Joe and Memphis Minnie by a Columbia A&R man.
-Over the next few years she and McCoy released a series of records, performing as a duet.
-In February 1930 they recorded the song "Bumble Bee" for the Vocalion label, which they had already recorded for Columbia but which had not yet been released.
+Over the next few years, she and McCoy released a series of records, performing as a duet.
+In February 1930, they recorded the song "Bumble Bee" for the Vocalion label, which they had already recorded for Columbia, but which had not yet been released.
 It became one of Minnie's most popular songs; she eventually recorded five versions of it.
 Minnie and McCoy continued to record for Vocalion until August 1934, when they recorded a few sessions for Decca Records.
 Their last session together was for Decca, in September.
 They divorced in 1935.